SneakyKenny/tetris_py/README.md

 # tetris_py
-A random tetris made in command line with python 3.7.1
+A random tetris made with python 3.7.1

-run by going in src and executing ./main.py
+run by executing main.py

 make clean to remove compiled python files